ShieldedDemon19/TWOlang/README.md

 ## TWO Loops

 A loop will keep running so long as B is greater than 0.
 Once B is equal to zero, it will continue reading after it.
-The following program will output every letter in the TWO alphabet, **forever**.
+The following program will output every letter in the TWO alphabet, **forever**. *(now actually works)*

 `>[.!]`